GET TAX RELIEF NOW!

 Create separate folders (physical or digital) for each item the IRS named in the notice, organizing receipts, invoices, and bank statements by category before the meeting.
 Organized documentation demonstrates professionalism and prevents fumbling through papers during the examination, which strengthens your credibility with the examiner.

-Collect original receipts, invoices, bank statements, and contemporaneous records (documents created when the transaction occurred) for the specific deductions or income items being audited.
-The IRS places greater value on documentation made at the time of the transaction over explanations written later, and originals or certified copies carry more weight than photocopies.
+Gather original receipts, invoices, bank statements, and contemporaneous records (documents created at the time of the transaction) for the specific deductions or income items under audit.
+The IRS places greater weight on documentation prepared at the time of the transaction than on later explanations and on originals or certified copies rather than photocopies.

 List all documents you are bringing, number them sequentially, and create a simple index matching documents to the line items on your tax return.
 An index helps the examiner follow your explanation and demonstrates that you take the examination seriously and are well-prepared for the meeting.